x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 > [!IMPORTANT]
 > In Exchange 2010, the Legal Hold role provided users with sufficient permissions to place mailboxes on Litigation Hold.
 In Exchange 2013, you can use the same permission to place mailboxes on an indefinite or time-based In-Place Hold.
 However, to create a query-based In-Place Hold, the user must be assigned the Mailbox Search role.
 The Discovery Management role group has both these roles assigned.

-In Exchange 2013, In-Place Hold functionality is integrated with In-Place eDiscovery searches.
+In Exchange Server, In-Place Hold functionality is integrated with In-Place eDiscovery searches.
 You can use the **In-Place eDiscovery &amp; Hold** wizard in the Exchange Administration Center (EAC) or the **New-MailboxSearch** and related cmdlets in Exchange Management Shell to place a mailbox on In-Place Hold.
 To learn more about placing a mailbox on In-Place Hold, see [Create or remove an In-Place Hold](create-or-remove-in-place-holds.md).

 > [!NOTE]
-> If you use Exchange Online Archiving to provision a cloud-based archive for your on-premises mailboxes, you must manage In-Place Hold from your on-premises Exchange 2013 organization.
+> If you use Exchange Online Archiving to provision a cloud-based archive for your on-premises mailboxes, you must manage In-Place Hold from your on-premises Exchange Server organization.
 Hold settings are automatically propagated to the cloud-based archive using DirSync.
 As previously stated, when you put an on-premises mailbox on hold, the corresponding cloud-based archive is also placed on hold.

 Many organizations require that users be informed when they're placed on hold.
 Additionally, when a mailbox is on hold, any retention policies applicable to the mailbox user don't need to be suspended.
 Because messages continue to be deleted as expected, users may not notice they're on hold.
 If your organization requires that users on hold be informed, you can add a notification message to the mailbox user's **Retention Comment** property and use the **RetentionUrl** property to link to a web page for more information.
 Outlook 2010 and later displays the notification and URL in the backstage area.
 You must use the Shell to add and manage these properties for a mailbox.